GoodStuff-Fm/goodstuff/_wts/hocus-pocus-the-90s-were-a-magical-time.md

 Want to tell us your thoughts about Hocus Pocus?
 Or about any of the movies we’ve talked about on WTS?
 We’d love to hear from you!
 You can send us a message [over Twitter](http://www.twitter.com/wtscast), or by email at waytooseriouslycast at gmail.com, or [in our subreddit](https://www.reddit.com/r/Goodstuff_fm/)or [on Facebook](http://www.facebook.com/wtscast), or [on instagram](https://www.instagram.com/waytooseriously/).

 Want to know what’s coming up at WTS?
-We’ve got [a schedule](https://docs.google.com/document/d/1f6fvTgbzQOCUD_potL6mWClmSC3D2cOBgKz36OwSC68)planned for the next few episodes so you can always be prepared!
+We’ve got [a schedule](https://docs.google.com/document/d/1f6fvTgbzQOCUD_potL6mWClmSC3D2cOBgKz36OwSC68) planned for the next few episodes so you can always be prepared!